Education Research Current About VU Amsterdam NL

 Teaching

-At Leiden University (2021-22 and 2023-24), I have been teaching the (Res)MA course Shem in the Tents of Japhet: Exploring Cultural Negotiation in Greco-Roman Jewish-Greek Literature.
+At Leiden University (2021-22 and 2023-24), I taught the (Res)MA course Shem in the Tents of Japhet: Exploring Cultural Negotiation in Greco-Roman Jewish-Greek Literature.

-In 2022 I have been a Visiting Professor at the University of Pavia, where I taught the MA course History of Judaism in the Roman Age.
+In 2022, I was invited as a Visiting Professor at the University of Pavia, where I taught the MA course History of Judaism in the Roman Age.

-At VU, I am the coordinator of the BA Greek courses (Greek I-II-III), I teach myself Greek II and III, and I am responsible for the Reading group NT Greek, specifically aimed to PhD students, but open to other students as well.
+At VU Amsterdam, I am the coordinator of the BA Greek courses (Greek I+NT, Greek II+NT, and Greek III), I teach Greek II+ NT and Greek III myself, and co-teach the Seminar Greek/NT Greek reading group, which is primarily aimed at PhD students but open to other students as well.

 Supervision

-I am currently (co-)supervising three PhD students: Marie-Josée Fortin, working on composite citations in the NT, Ramy Shenouda, working on the Samaritans in the NT, and Henk Veldhuijzen, working on Hebrews 13.
+I am currently co-supervising five PhD students: Marie-Josée Fortin, whose research focuses on composite citations in the NT; Troy Bierma, working on embodied ecotheology; Ramy Shenouda, on the Samaritans in the New Testament; Henk Veldhuijzen, on Hebrews 13; and Charlotte Gibson, on intertextuality in Luke 1-2.

-I enjoy the supervision activity and welcome PhD students in the area of Early Judaism, Greco-Roman and Jewish backgrounds of the NT, Research Method of the NT, Textual History of the Greek New Testament, and the intersection of Biblical Studies and Spiritual Care.
+I consider the supervision of PhD students as one of the most rewarding aspects of academic life and welcome projects in the area of Early Judaism, the Greco-Roman and Jewish backgrounds of the New Testament, New Testament research methods, the textual history of the Greek New Testament, and, in particular, the intersection of biblical studies and spiritual care.

 Ancillary activities